thehunmonkgroup/jester/README.md

 Although I still fully intend to upgrade Jester to Lua 5.2, I have not been able to do so yet.
 As of this writing, it only works with Lua 5.1, and some older versions of the dependencies.
-Using LuaRocks, the following will set up a working dependencies for Lua 5.1:
+Using LuaRocks, the following will set up working dependencies for Lua 5.1:

 ```
 luarocks install luasocket 2.0.2-5